Bayesian Cluster Weighted Gaussian Models: Introduction

-In this work we present a new Bayesian Gaussian Cluster Weighted Model (BGCWM) approach.
+In this work we present a new Bayesian Gaussian CWM (BGCWM) approach.
 The proposed model allows direct uncertainty quantification for all related aspects of latent structure.
-Specifically, the proposed model treats the number of mixture components as unknown by using the flexible machinery of generalized mixtures of finite mixture models of \cite{fruhwirth2021generalized} (see \cite{10.1214/08-BA304, miller2018mixture} for additional information).
+Specifically, the proposed model treats the number of mixture components as unknown by using the flexible framework of generalized mixtures of finite mixture models of \cite{fruhwirth2021generalized} (see \citealp{10.1214/08-BA304, miller2018mixture} for additional information).
 Furthermore, the model incorporates shrinkage of (i) the regression coefficients via the Bayesian lasso prior \citep{park_casella} and (ii) the covariance structure of the covariates via the Bayesian graphical lasso \citep{Wang2012}, using half-Cauchy hyperpriors \citep{Polson_Scott_2012} for the corresponding penalties, thus, avoiding potential tuning problems.
 Markov chain Monte Carlo (MCMC) sampling is based on an augmented Gibbs algorithm where all the full conditional distributions of the parameters are available and only one additional Metropolis-Hastings step for a single parameter is required when the number of clusters is unknown.

 The rest of the paper is organised as follows.
-Section \ref{sec:likelihood} defines the likelihood of the model.
-The prior distributions are presented in Section \ref{sec:prior}, starting with the prior assumptions for the mixture components and number of clusters and followed by the corresponding prior assumptions related to the parameters of the mixture of the linear regressions and the parameters of the covariate distributions.
+In Section \ref{sec:model} we provide the general description of the model; defining initially the likelihood function of the model in Section \ref{sec:likelihood} and continuing with a description of the prior distributional assumptions related to the mixture components, the number of clusters and the related parameters of the linear regressions and of the covariates in Section \ref{sec:prior}.
 Posterior inference based on MCMC sampling is discussed in Section \ref{sec:MCMC}; the full conditional distributions (conditional on the number of mixture components) are described in Section \ref{sec:gibbs} and the implementation of telescoping sampling for updating the number of mixture components is presented in Section \ref{sec:telescoping}.
-Identifiability issues and variable selection are discussed in Sections \ref{sec:identifiability} and \ref{sec:var_sel}, respectively.
-In Section \ref{sec:app} we consider simulation studies and comparisons to other methods as well as an application to a real dataset.
+Identifiability issues and post-hoc variable evaluation are discussed in Sections \ref{sec:identifiability} and \ref{sec:var_sel}, respectively.
+In Section \ref{sec:sim} we consider simulation studies and comparisons to other methods, while an application to a real dataset is presented in Section \ref{sec:real}.
 A synopsis and future research considerations are provided in Section \ref{sec:discussion}.